2017 1

 Sunday the 2nd April 2017

-Siaurac is a lovely chateau idyllically situated in Lalande de Pomerol, not that far from the small river Barbanne, separating Pomerol and Lalande de Pomerol.
+Siaurac is a lovely chateau in Lalande de Pomerol, not far from the small river Barbanne, separating Pomerol and Lalande de Pomerol.
 Great surroundings there!
-2016 Plaisir de Siaurac, the second wine of Siaurac, was very pleasant, round and charming and fruity, simple but tasty.
+2016 Plaisir de Siaurac, the second wine of Siaurac, was very pleasant, round, charming, and fruity, simple but tasty.
 86p.
-Second wine here doesn't see oak, spends nine months in the tank instead.
+Second wine here doesn't see oak and spends nine months in the tank instead.

 2017 12

-2016 Le Pape was succulent, fresh with fine acidity, fine balance and fruity, smooth finish.
+2016 Le Pape was succulent, fresh with fine acidity, balance, and fruity, smooth finish.
 90p.

-2016 Haut Bailly's second wine, La Parde Haut Bailly, had fine aromas of dark berries, velvety texture, fine balance and persistent fruity finish.
+2016 Haut Bailly's second wine, La Parde Haut Bailly, had fine aromas of dark berries, velvety texture, balance, and a persistent fruity finish.
 91p.

 2016 Grand Vin did confirm all the promises.
 Strong and well-packed with silky fruit and tannin.
-Aromatic nose, great acidity, everything was in excellent harmony with each other.
-Stunning structure, depth and complexity.
+Aromatic nose, great acidity, and everything was in excellent harmony.
+Stunning structure, depth, and complexity.
 97p.

 -----